nikeasyanzi/Gitbook-Coding-Interview-/binaryTree.md

 1. 計算深度的方法可以top down  or bottom up

-   1. top down: we consider the depth of root as 1, and gradually increase the depth when visiting the successors.
+   1. top-down: we consider the depth of root as 1, and gradually increase the depth when visiting the successors.

-   2. bottom up: we consider the depth of leaf as 1 and gradually increase the depth when visiting the predecessors
+   2. bottom-up: we consider the depth of leaf as 1 and gradually increase the depth when visiting the predecessors

 2. 考慮node的狀態

    1. null node

    2. node with two child nodes

    3. node with either right or left child node

-3. the curr depth can be updated by consider the depth of left sub tree and the depth of right sub tree.
+3. the curr depth can be updated by consider the depth of left subtree and the depth of right subtree.

 ## 30 Balanced Binary Tree